The Wish List

 Losing this heritage would mean losing invaluable knowledge that has shaped our identities and ways of relating to people and the environment for centuries.

-Tourism can help preserve traditions, foster cultural awareness and strengthen identities and pride.
+Tourism can help preserve traditions, foster cultural awareness and strengthen identities and sense of belonging.
 Responsible travel experiences broaden our horizons because we interact with people from different backgrounds and learn about their ways of life.
 At the same time, by travelling, we can help improve the quality of life of many communities worldwide.

 Planeterra supports programs that recognize the unique offerings that indigenous and rural communities have for tourism.
 We help to create meaningful connections between travellers and indigenous people through social enterprise.